A Psychotherapist Explores the Healing Power of Fairytales.

 If you have enjoyed my articles and think you might like to work with me then you can contact me, andy@andywhiteblog.com .
 I charge an hourly rate of between £75 and £125 per hour depending upon your circumstances.

 After my degree, I trained with the Psychosynthesis Trust in London where I also did their teacher training qualification in addition to post grad studies with the Richmond Fellowship, BCPC, and Regent’s college.
 I have over thirty years experience as a psychotherapist in private practice.
-I am currently completing further training with the Association of Jungian Analysts in London.
+I am a qualified member with the Association of Jungian Analysts.

 My main interest is in how we sabotage our own efforts and to what end.
 My book, ‘Going Mad to Stay Sane’, is a psychology of self-destructiveness that follows the story of the self-destructive King Midas and how he resolved his golden curse.